 - Letter Words: Make your child think quickly by having them name as many words as possible that start with a specific letter in 30 seconds.

 These are simple games, but they are important for multiple reasons.
 Not only will they potentially redirect attention away from a tantrum or meltdown, but they can be practiced all the time to keep thinking sharp.
 Some of these activities may be challenging at first but will become easier with more practice.

 You may find that a child may not want to engage in any activity at all while in a stressful, emotional state when you try to play during a tantrum.
 Encouraging them to breathe and then trying the activity may be more successful.
 After playing the game, you may find that they forgot about the entire incident altogether.

-Another important strategy for improving emotional regulation is the observation of others and their emotions.
+Another important strategy for improving emotion regulation skills are the observation of others and their emotions.
 This can be done by simply watching people around you, but this doesn’t make for the most enjoyable game.
 You can still achieve the same impact with a modified version of charades, where emotions are being acted out for the child to identify with visual cues.

 You will need someone to act out the different emotions for the child.
 You can choose whether or not to make it a silent game or include sound effects.
 It is recommended to start silently, which will require the child to work harder to identify the different physical markers that are associated with different feelings and emotions.

 Not only is it fun for the child to guess the different emotions, but it also serves as a great way for them to share why they chose certain emotions and reinforce the physicality that is associated with each.